 Click here to learn how to embed a 3D viewer on WordPress

-At this point, Google’s bots are smart enough to understand that what is inside the iFrame is not associated with the website itself and instead belongs to another website.
-In fact, they consider the content to belong to the owner of the HTML content and not the host’s regular website content.
-For example, Google’s search engine robots recognize the above Youtube video embedded on this page as belonging to Youtube.com and not to our website.
+At this point, search engines work to understand that what is inside the iFrame page is not associated with the website itself and instead belongs to another website.
+In fact, they consider the embedded content to belong to the owner of the HTML content and not the host’s regular website content.

 What does this mean?
 Having an iFrame has, in theory, no direct impact on your search ranking factor.